mongodb/mongodb-enterprise-kubernetes/README.md

     kubectl apply -f mongodb-enterprise.yaml

+Check the end of the page for instructions on how to remove the Operator.

-### Helm Installation
+### Installation using Helm Chart

-If you have an Helm installation in your Kubernetes cluster, you can run:
+If you have installed the Helm client locally then you can run (note that `helm install` is a less preferred way as makes upgrades more complicated.

-    helm install helm_chart/ --name mongodb-enterprise
+`kubectl apply` is a much clearer way of installing/upgrading):

+    helm template public/helm_chart > operator.yaml
+    kubectl apply -f operator.yaml

+You can customize installation by simple overriding of helm variables, for example use `--set operator.env="dev"` to run the Operator in development mode

+Check the end of the page for instructions on how to remove the Operator.

 ## Adding Ops Manager Credentials ##